(Pocket-lint) - The next-gen version of FIFA 21 will be free to those who bought the PS4 and Xbox One versions.

 You will be able to upgrade to the dedicated versions for PS5, Xbox Series X and Xbox Series S from 4 December.
 It will also be made available to purchase for those consoles if you don't already own a current-gen copy.

 But what does it add?
 And is there a difference between the PlayStation 5 version and Xbox Series X/S?
 We explain all.

-FIFA 21 platforms
+FIFA 21 next-gen trailer

-The game will also be part of EA's new Dual Entitlement incentive.
-This allows PS4 and Xbox One owners to purchase the game and upgrade them to their respective next-gen versions at a later date for free.
+As well as hit stores in standalone form, the next-gen versions game will also be part of EA's Dual Entitlement incentive.
+This allows PS4 and Xbox One owners to purchase the game and upgrade them to the respective PS5 and Xbox Series S/S versions.

 The only caveat is that, if you buy the physical disc copy for PS4, you will not be able to upgrade it on a PS5 Digital Edition console without a drive (you have to have the digital download version for that).

 FIFA 21 next-gen features

 As well as everything that's available in the existing FIFA 21 - which you can read about in our in-depth review here - the next-gen versions will employ significant graphical enhancements and, in the case of the PS5, utilise the DualSense controller's haptic feedback and adaptive trigger tech.

 Here are the most important changes and improvements.